 The wicked prophet is loose with his donkey again, facing the sword-wielding angel!
 Or something of that nature.
 And in Switzerland to boot.

 If an EP serves – as the lore goes – to show the skills of a band in their early days, then the Swiss band Xaon hit dead center with their upcoming, self-released album Face of Balaam.
 Expecting some watery metal concoction, I was stopped dead in my tracks by this tsunami rolling over me.
-And by Loki, these guys serve an intense and aggressive brand of their favorite metal muesli they for sure crunch for breakfast.
+And by Loki, these guys serve an intense and aggressive brand of their favorite metal.

 And talking about early days.